itpp-labs/odoo-devops-docs/docs/git/github-review-bot.rst

 * TODO: Deleted files should be listed with tag ``[DELETED]``
 * TODO: Renamed files should be listed with tag ``[RENAMED from path/to/original-file]`` (for new files) and ``[RENAMED]`` (for original place of the file)
-* Updating review doesn't work: github API returns 404.
+* Updating review doesn't work without write access to the repo: github API returns 404.
 See https://gitlab.com/itpp/odoo-devops/issues/3